-The project site is currently zoned C-3 and C-3-C (commercial) and falls within the SPI- 12 Overlay District.
-The action requested by the local government is for a special use permit.
-Information submitted for the review indicates that the proposed development is consistent with the City of Atlanta's Future Land Use Plan which indicates the site as high density commercial.
+The project site is currently zoned I-2 (industrial).
+The proposed zoning is MRC-3 (mixed use residential quality life district).
+Information submitted for the review indicates that the proposed development is not consistent with the City of Atlanta's Future Land Use Plan, which calls for industrial.